DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 The sensor size can be padded out(enlarged) with dummy pixels using *#define SEN_SIZE 2* in file configCAM.h

 ### 9.2 Algorithm description

-g/b b/r in each quadrant.
+The algorithm fo r bpd is weighted heavily owards colour changes rather than brightness.
+This reduces the sensitivity to mains frequency flicker and drifting light intensity (e.g. daylight).
+The algorithm for comparing colours is somewhat complex and may well be improved in later versions.
+THe focus of detection is changing colours as opposed to changing brightness.
+To this end each sensor (4x4) is divided into four quadrants of rgb colour.
+The colour brightness factor is removed by an algorithm computing the colour ratios r/g g/b b/r in each quadrant.
 These ratios are compared to that of the reference image for changes.
 The process in more detail is as follows:

 Each sensor is split into 4 quadrants(quad), each quad has 4 pixels of 3 colours(48 x 6-bit bytes in total)

-The sum of all 12 bytes(4*3) in a quad is found as a quad brightness(4off) and the sum(4) of each colour(rgb) for each quad is found giving a total of 12 colour sums(3 colours* 4 quads) plus 4 brightness values
+The sum of all 12 bytes(4\*3) in a quad is found as a quad brightness (4off) and the sum (4) of each colour (rgb) for each quad is found giving a total of 12 colour sums (3 colours \* 4 quads) plus 4 brightness values.

- Within each quad,3 colour ratios are calculated for Red/green green/blue blue/red(largest(*32) divided by smallest(any 0 changed to 1) to give 12 colour ratios, each>=32(32 if identical)(placed in array Cratio[12])
+ Within each quad, 3 colour ratios are calculated for Red/green green/blue blue/red(largest(*32) divided by smallest(any 0 changed to 1) to give 12 colour ratios, each>=32 (32 if identical) (placed in array _Cratio[12]_)

-Compare the values in Cratio[12] with the reference array(precomputed from Sensor_ref[]) and find the maximum“Xratio” between the two sets of 12“Cratios” using the same formula(giving Xratios of 32 to 2016)
+Compare the values in _Cratio[12]_ with the reference array (precomputed from _Sensor_ref[]_) and find the maximum “_Xratio_” between the two sets of 12 “_Cratios_” using the same formula (giving _Xratios_ of 32 to 2016)

-Set maxDiff to the largest ratio for a sensor from the 12“Xratios”
+Set _maxDiff_ to the largest ratio for a sensor from the 12 “_Xratios_”

-A brightness score is similarly calculated between the full ref. brightness and that for the current sensor using formula 16*bright/Sen_Brightness_Ref[bsn]-16.
+A brightness score is similarly calculated between the full ref. brightness and that for the current sensor using formula 16\*_bright_/_Sen_Brightness_Ref[bsn]_-16.
 It is scaled to give a value from 0 upwards.
-With brightSF=2, a score of 2 represents about 7% brighter so is relatively insensitive.
-Code uses int so,<=6% difference gives a 0 score.
+With _brightSF_=2, a score of 2 represents about 7% brighter so is relatively insensitive.
+Code uses int so <=6% difference gives a 0 score.

-The“diff” score(bpd) comprises of(bright*brightSF+maxDiff)(>=32) and is weighted towards colour difference+small brightness component(of 2 for 7% change)
+The “diff” score(_bpd_) comprises of (_bright_\*_brightSF+maxDiff_)(>=32) and is weighted towards colour difference+small brightness component(of 2 for 7% change)

 The diff(bpd) is compared to threshold for a decision on trip state.
-If greater than threshold, several additional checks are made including requiring 2 consecutive frames to exceed threshold, averaging pixels over two frames,and possibly confirmation from a twin sensor.
-These contribute to an additional response time delay(+100mSec).Furthermore the reference image is normally based on a 32 frame average pixel to eliminate any“noise” in the sensor reference itself.
+If greater than _threshold_, several additional checks are made including requiring 2 consecutive frames to exceed _threshold_, averaging pixels over two frames, and possibly confirmation from a twin sensor.
+These contribute to an additional response time delay (+100mSec).Furthermore the reference image is normally based on a 32 frame average pixel to eliminate any “noise” in the sensor reference itself.

+### 9.3 Program Summary
-9.3 Program Summary: Once the sensorCAM parameters and environmental conditions are set, the sensorCAM will run continuously, looping once per 100mSec.
+Once the sensorCAM parameters and environmental conditions are set, the sensorCAM will run continuously, looping once per 100mSec.
 Each loop takes the following steps:

-1.//****IF IN MYWEBSERVER MODE, JUST MONITOR SERIAL PORTS FOR RESET(R or F)
+1.//****IF IN MYWEBSERVER MODE, JUST MONITOR SERIAL PORTS FOR RESET (**R** or **F**)

 2.//****CALCULATE AND PRINT LOOP TIME-& IF CALLED FOR, UPDATE NEW CAMERA SETTINGS